Takanu/Onyx/README.md

 ## Future Toolsets

+### Flux Set
+Node and mesh distribution tools - scattering objects randomly or orderly across an area, build fences and geometric structures with array tools and easily pin down out-of-bound colliders with a few clicks.

+### Atlas Set
+Advanced CSG primitive building tools using custom polygons and spline networks.
+Build bespoke foundations, road networks, building shells, prototype assets and more.

 ### Blueprint Set
-Mark out, annotate and plan 3D spaces.
+Mark out, annotate and plan 3D spaces with text and wireframe tools.

-### Flex Set
+### 'Spatial' Set
-Develop complex mesh and spatial assets that can be reused, stretched and re-sized intelligently.
+Develop compound mesh and spatial assets that can be reused, stretched and re-sized intelligently across your scenes.

 ### Adaptive Mesh Set
-Transform pre-existing blocks with insets, stencils, arrays and more.
+Transform pre-existing Onyx and Atlas nodes with insets, stencils and inset arrays.

-### Path Set
-Complex array and pathing tools for barriers, roads and other structures.